Bean5234/testGit1/README.md

 # testGit1
-This repositorie is for testing the basics of using github.
+This repository is for experimenting with GitHub and learning the basics, including commits, branches, and pull requests.